Mom’s Authentic Lebanese Molokhia (Mloukhiyeh)

 Notes

-Storage: Transfer any leftovers to an airtight container and refrigerate them for up to five days, or freeze for one to two months, then thaw overnight in the fridge.
+Storage: Allow to cool completely and then transfer any leftovers to an airtight container and refrigerate them for up to 3 days, or freeze for up to three months, then thaw overnight in the fridge.
 When reheating, use the microwave in 30-second bursts until warm, or heat it in a skillet with a splash of water until piping hot.

 Check the blog post for Molokhia recipe tips.